 Dr. Tamar Gordon is a licensed clinical psychologist with extensive training and experience in using Cognitive Behavioral Therapies.
 Through her private practice, she treats individuals with a full range of mental health challenges.
 She is also an adjunct faculty member at both Ferkauf Graduate School of Psychology and the Teachers College, Columbia University College.
 Tamar holds a Ph.D. and an M.A. in Clinical Psychology from St. John’s University.

-Elizabeth Guttenberg, LMSW, is a Senior Care Advisor with Care.com’s Senior Care Planning team.
+Elizabeth Guttenberg is a Work-Life Administrator at the MIT Work-Life Center.
 Her desire to guide and support families and caregivers as they work through complicated issues was the driving force behind her decision to pursue a career in social work.
 Elizabeth’s experience includes facilitating groups as well as working with individuals and families in a variety of psychiatric and medical settings—such as a private behavioral health hospital and the Emory University Hospital and ALS Clinic.
 She holds an M.S.W. from the University of Georgia.

 Linda Jason, a real estate lawyer and educator for more than 20 years, sees her mission as educating buyers and renters to evaluate and effectively advocate for their needs in the purchase or rental of a home, condo, or apartment.
 She has represented buyers, sellers, and real estate developers, and has taught real estate seminars for adult education and corporate human resource programs.
 Linda holds a J.D. from Boston College Law School and an M.Ed. from Harvard Graduate School of Education.